GissellValdez/Project-2-AvatarVerse/README.md

 Each page will have its own back button.

 First link
- - Discover trivia/information on the last 20 Avatars.
+ - Discography trivia/information on the last q0 Avatars.
  	- each Avatar name will be a link directing to their own page with their image and history/trivia.

 Second link